 Your workplace should be a safe place where you are free from discrimination and harassment.
 Unfortunately, for some people, it becomes a dangerous place.
 If you have been harassed at work, there are three things you need to do.

 Whether you work in a corporate office or a local restaurant, there are laws in place to protect you from harassment while on-the-job.
 You have the right to feel safe in your professional environment and workplace harassment is not okay.
 Unfortunately, despite legal stipulations in place to protect adults from harassment, sometimes this still occurs.
-In fact, according to the U.S. Equal Employment Opportunity Commission, there were over 28,000 workplace harassment claims in 2015.
+In fact, according to the U.S. Equal Employment Opportunity Commission, there were 98,411 workplace harassment claims between 2018 and 2021.
 This number is incredible.
 It also means that regardless of laws, harassment can happen, so it’s important to be aware of what it looks like and how you should respond.
 Here’s what you need to know.

 1. Identify the Harassment